MM327 - Introduction to Graphics Applications

 - integrate multiple applications to create original work.

-Technical demonstrations are provided through video screencasts.
-My expectation is that you view all relevant screencasts prior to coming to class.
+Technical demonstrations are provided through weekly video screencasts.
+My expectation is that you view all relevant screencast lectures prior to coming to class, or beginning an assignment.

 - Five project assessments - 20% each

-- 3 absences will cause the final grade to be lowered by one letter.
+- For on-campus students, 3 absences will cause the final grade to be lowered by one letter.
 Five absences will lower final grade two letters.

 - Late assignments or projects will be graded down one letter grade per day.
 Assignments or projects that are over 3 days late will not be graded.
 If it is after the fifth week, a student may withdraw from a class.
 Withdrawal forms are available in the Registrar's Office.
 The instructor should grant the "W" grade only if the student is doing passing work.
 Otherwise, a grade of "F" will be recorded.
 Withdrawals must be turned in to the Registrar's Office by the last day of regularly scheduled class, (i.e. prior to finals week).